 Harishchandragad is a hill fort in the Ahmednagar district of Maharashtra.
-Its history is linked with that of Malshej Ghat, Kothale village and it has played a major role in guarding and controlling the surrounding region.
-There are 4 - 5 ways to hike up to the fort.
-The most common ones are from Khireshwar, from Belpada and from Pachnai.
+There are many routes to hike up to the fort.
+The most common ones are from Khireshwar, Belpada and Pachnai (which is also the easiest approach) .
 The views from the Taramati peak, which is the highest point on the fort are awe-inspiring If you are lucky enough you may even stop a Leopard in the forest that lies beyond this peak.
-Considered as one of the most beautiful trails, the Harishchandragad is one of the most famous hill forts in the Western Ghats.
+Considered as one of the most beautiful trails, Harishchandragad is one of the most famous hill forts in the Western Ghats.
 With a massive cliff overlooking the Konkan side, the views are breathtaking and a gem for adventurists and nature lovers.
 Harishchandragad Trek is a perfect weekend trek for those in Mumbai and Pune who wish to venture into the world of hiking.
 Stay on this page for more information on the Harishchandragad Trek - FAQs, Itinerary, Facts, Inclusion and exclusion.

 This trek can be done by beginners as well as experienced trekkers.
 The overall this trail is easy to cover with a few challenges and zig-zag paths.

 There is no requirement of extreme fitness training for this trek.
 If you have basic physical fitness and knowledge of trekking you must undertake this trek.

 Basic mountain mannerisms.
 Basics of knowledge of mountain ascending and descending techniques.